-The KBS bus service 34 leaves fairly regularly for the city centre; most travellers however take a taxi or arrange to be picked up by their hotel or tour operator.
-The Mercedes taxis take passengers to the central city hotels for a fixed fare.
+The bus services leave fairly regularly for the city centre; most travellers however take a taxi or arrange to be picked up by their hotel or tour operator.

 Tel: +254 (0)20 822 111

-Avis, Europcar and Hertz, among others, are represented at the airport.
+Avis, Sixt and Budget, among others, are represented at the airport.

-The facilities at the airport are fairly limited, but include a bank and bureau de change, left luggage, telephones and fax, medical aid, a bar and restaurant, duty-free shops selling curios, a post office, tourist information and hotel reservations.
+The facilities at the airport are fairly limited, but include a bank and bureau de change, left luggage, telephones, medical aid, a bar and restaurant, duty-free shops selling curios, tourist information and hotel reservations.
 There are disabled facilities, but passengers should advise their airline in advance of any special needs.